-The message Interact with IPL (Y or N)? gives you an additional chance to autoboot even if you previously indicated an autoboot override (or have autoboot disabled).
-Answering NO to the Interact message returns the system to attempt an autoboot.
-Interactively booting the system with Interactively booting the system with autoboot disabled allows you to select a particular boot path or to activate ISL from the keyboard. autoboot disabled The initial interactive sequence is similar to the initial autoboot sequence, except in the interactive sequence, the system does not prompt the user with the option to override the process.
-Example 2-9 demonstrates the interactive boot sequence for a Series 922 system.
+Interactively booting the system with autoboot disabled allows you to select a particular boot path or to activate ISL from the keyboard.

+The initial interactive sequence is similar to the initial autoboot sequence, except in the interactive sequence, the system does not prompt the user with the option to override the process.
+Example 2-7 demonstrates the interactive boot sequence for an N-Class system.
 The screen display may contain a different boot path and additional information, depending on the system you are using.

-Note If you have a 99X system, you must transfer to the service processor before you reset the system.
+NOTE If you have a 99X system, you must transfer to the service processor before you reset the system.